-This Crustless Quiche Lorraine is ultra fluffy, creamy, and full of salty bacon, smoky gruyere cheese, and eggs.
+This Crustless Quiche Lorraine is ultra fluffy, creamy, and full of crispy bacon, smoky gruyere cheese, and eggs.
 Perfect for an easy, filling breakfast or brunch!

 Quiche?
 Eh.
 I’d be fine without it.